 The availability of state solar incentives for residential solar systems was sourced from the Database of State Incentives for Renewables and Efficiency, utility company websites, and the state public utility commission.

 Idaho lacks any utility rebates for solar power.
 This is a direct result of the lack of an RPS.
 With an RPS in place, and the accompanying penalties for utilities that fall short of RPS goals, you can bet the utilities would start offering incentives to switch to solar power.
 How do we know?
 Because it’s worked everywhere else.
 RPS’s inevitably spur the creation of incentives that are cheaper for the utility companies than the penalties of the RPS.

 Idaho Solar Tax Credits

-With that incredible solar tax credit in place, we can’t imagine how the other solar friendly tax policies slipped through the cracks.
-Both a property tax exemption and a sales tax exemption would save you money, without ever actually removing a single dollar from the state’s bank account.
+With that handy solar tax credit in place, we can’t imagine how the other solar friendly tax policies slipped through the cracks.
+Both a property tax exemption and a sales tax exemption would save you money without ever actually removing a single dollar from the state’s bank account.

 We’ve reviewed solar policy in a whole lot of states–all of them in fact–but we’ve never seen a state quite like Idaho before.
 No RPS, no utility backed solar incentives, heck, no mandatory net metering or interconnection standards!
-Virtually nothing, except for that amazing Idaho solar tax credit.
+Virtually nothing, except for that mediocre Idaho solar tax credit.
 And at the end of the day, it’s really the money that talks.
-All that money you’ll be taking off your taxes, that is.
-With a 4 year payback time frame, we can’t give Idaho anything but an “A” for residential solar policy, even without any of the typical foundational policies in place.
+With a 16 year payback time frame, Idaho surely has a ways to go regarding its residential solar policy.